tumcms/Open-Infra-Platform/Documentation/markdown/GitProcess.md

 5. Assign *Labels* to your *pull request*. (e.g. bug)

-6. Select *Create pull request*
+6. Select *Create pull request*.

 ## <a name="Updating"></a> Updating from main repository

-Once you have *added a remote*, you are able to update your local repository with all changes made in the official repository. **It is higly recommended to update you local repository every time you start working with it.
+Once you have *added a remote*, you can update your local repository with all changes made in the official repository. **It is highly recommended to update your local repository every time you start working with it.
 Otherwise, you will not have access to recent changes**.

 1. Add all updates to your local repository: